 Accountable leaders have a knock-on effect in their workplace.
 They set clear expectations and hold people responsible by clearly defining the company's goals, mission, and values.

 Accountability is necessary because people who feel responsible for their actions may be more likely to perform their tasks well and efficiently.
 A business leader that values responsibility may encourage more outstanding commitment and increased employee happiness.
-This is because feeling responsible for one's actions and work can create a more incredible feeling of control and autonomy.
+This is because feeling responsible for one's actions and work can create a better feelings of control and autonomy.

-Here are some other importance of Accountability in the leadership team:
+Here are some other points on the importance of accountability in the leadership team:

 When you embed honesty and integrity in your workplace, it enables your employees to own their mistakes without ridicule, helping you to create an environment that allows growth and leadership development.